terrortylor/ansible_dev_machine_setup/README.md

 ## Other...

-My old scripts became cumbersome and as they were not tested using them to provision multiple OS became a chore.
-As such I've taken the verbose role route this time, scrapping old scripts and starting afresh with kitchen as the test runner.
+My old scripts became cumbersome, and as they were not tested, using them to provision multiple OSs became a chore.
+As such I've taken the more verbose role route this time, scrapping old scripts and starting afresh with kitchen as the test runner.

 I've tried to script defensively, and for speed...
-So there are some slightly odd decisions.
 Ansible would not be my first choice of tooling but it fit the bill.

-The role `dotfiles` is fairly self explanatory, but I've separated by nvim environment config for ease of having it in multiple locations (work machine, phone etc)
+The role `dotfiles` is fairly self explanatory, but I've separated my nvim environment config for ease of having it in multiple locations (work machine, phone etc), this can be found in another one of my repositories.
+The `nvim` role is used to set up file paths, and external tool dependencies used by nvim.

 ## Old Versions